Zaid-Ajaj/Fable.Remoting/documentation/src/refresh-auth-tokens.md

         return albums
     }
 ```
-In case you don't like callbacks, here is another way of writing `musicStore` function:
+In case you don't like callbacks, here is another way of writing the `musicStore` function:
 ```fs
 let getMusicStore() : Async<IMusicStore> =
     async {